 Please note that the practice of sharing scholarly works through email does not assist the collection development needs of either institution.
 This method bypasses the statistics tracking done by libraries that calculates how valuable a resource is to add or maintain in a collection.

-A more helpful practice would be suggesting to find an Open Access (OA) version of the work which can be done by plugging the digital object identifier (DOI) into the OA Button.
+A more helpful practice would be suggesting to find an Open Access (OA) version of the work which can be done by using the Unpaywall tool.
 If you are unable to find an OA version, then interlibrary loan services can be used to request a copy.

 If you are making an academic-to-academic exchange of a resource, it may be permitted by a scholarly sharing clause or fair use.
 Here are the steps you should take before sharing the resource with others: